gvwilson/thirdbit/src/fiction/bear/index.md

 His second wife,
 in a matching jacket and long flowing trousers, stood beside him.
-His youngest son, Prince Thokmin, stood in front of the king wearing a copy of the royal collar to show the world that he was the heir.
+His youngest son, Prince Shobmay, stood in front of the king wearing a copy of the royal collar to show the world that he was the heir.
 Prince Thokmay and Princess Ogmin stood to either side, hands clasped behind their backs.
 Two years ago,
-Thokmay and Thokmin's positions had been reversed.
+Thokmay and Shobmay's positions had been reversed.
 He wondered if his brother thought about that as often as he did.

 </section>